xuri/excelize-doc/en/cell.md

 <p align="center"><img width="612" src="./images/SetCellStyle_05.png" alt="Set the time format for the cell"></p>

 The cell `D7` is set to the time format.
-Note that when the cell width with the time format applied is too narrow to be fully displayed, it will be displayed as `####`, you can drag and drop the column width or set the column to the appropriate size by calling the `SetColWidth` function to make it normal. display.
+Note that when the cell width with the time format applied is too narrow to be fully displayed, it will be displayed as `####`, you can drag and drop the column width or set the column to the appropriate size by calling the `SetColWidth` function to make it normal display.

 - Example 6, setting the font, font size, color, and skew style for the worksheet `D7` cell named `Sheet1`: